 Alcohol as a Threat to Appearance

 The key aim of the current appearance-based intervention is to elicit positive behavioural change, by acute demonstration of the potential negative effects on appearance from both safe and risky alcohol consumption behaviours.
 Interestingly, participants expressed no negative reactions or observations towards intrinsic ageing alone, as all negative comments were firmly directed at the universally disfavoured comparison between aged, and aged-with-alcohol images, notably for both moderate and high consumption.
 In support of effectiveness and satisfaction of this key aim, participants initially expressed a range of short, acute, aversive emotional reactions, at the severity of the simulated potential impact of alcohol on their appearance, in comparison to merely intrinsic ageing.
+For instance, Joe used the term “half dead” to describe how he looked in the alcohol aged image, focusing on the relative unhealthiness of the alcohol aged image compared with the image showing intrinsic ageing:

 “I look half dead in that one [alcohol aged image]!”
 (Joe, Laptop).

-Participants subsequently described these emotions variously as ‘foreboding’, ‘fearful’, ‘surprised’, ‘shocked’, ‘horrendous’ and ‘disgusted’.
+Participants reacted emotionally to the images, and subsequently described these emotions variously as ‘foreboding’, ‘fearful’, ‘surprised’, ‘shocked’, ‘horrendous’ and ‘disgusted’.
 Awareness of the significance of appearance as an indicator of general health and condition was also present, and on reflection, communicated to be the main cognitive reasoning behind these initial acute emotional reactions:

 “Well, well I would say, erm, a fear of consuming alcohol.
 Erm, because of, the, I, I, could see even without having a proper look, the damage that it does to your health is very evident I would say.
 So, yeah, fearful of alcohol consumption” (Joe, Laptop).